PrathamAhuja1/Semantic-Segmentation/README.md

   Environment: Cloud-based GPUs for training

-Challenges Overcome:

-  🔸 Handling large datasets for image segmentation.
-  🔸 Fine-tuning hyperparameters to improve model performance.
-  🔸 Balancing accuracy and processing time for real-time applications.

-Key Learnings:

-  ✅ Image segmentation is a powerful tool for various real-world applications like medical imaging, autonomous vehicles, and even in agricultural fields for crop detection.

-  ✅ Understanding how different deep learning architectures can be leveraged for specific tasks has been a crucial part of this project.

 Next Steps:
    I plan to refine the models further by exploring advanced architectures like Mask R-CNN and DeepLabV3+.
 The goal is to achieve more robust segmentation performance and generalize better to different datasets.

-  💡 This project not only enhanced my skills in deep learning but also taught me the importance of fine-tuning architectures to adapt to various tasks.

 #DeepLearning #MachineLearning #AI #ImageSegmentation #ComputerVision #ArtificialIntelligence #DataScience #TensorFlow #Python #GitHub #ProjectDevelopment